 Outpatient Pet Clinic

 The clinic is available to anyone with a pet.
-Our veterinary technicians see clients on scheduled clinic days at our facility - Monday, Wednesday, and Friday.
+Our veterinary technicians see clients on scheduled clinic days at our facility.
 An appointment is required.
 The annual membership fee of $30.00 entitles your pet to unlimited office visits during the year by appointment.
-Application and fee schedule
+Clinic Membership Application and Fees

 Spay and Neuter

 |Male: $60.00||26 – 50lbs: $110.00|